dzzh/RIBs-wiki/iOS-Tutorial-3.md

 }
 ```

-Provide the stream dependency to the current scope in OffGameComponent, OffGame and inject it into the interactor for later use.
+Then we'll provide the dependency to the current scope in `OffGameComponent`:

 ```swift
 fileprivate var scoreStream: ScoreStream {
     return dependency.scoreStream
 }
 ```

+The OffGame builder will be modified to inject the stream into the `OffGameInteractor` for later use.

 ```swift
 func build(withListener listener: OffGameListener) -> OffGameRouting {
     let component = OffGameComponent(dependency: dependency)